-Because law enforcement agencies use field sobriety testing to establish probable cause in drunk-driving arrests, many people assume that the tests are accurate; however, a number of researchers would argue that these are an unreliable method of determining impairment.
+Because law enforcement agencies use field sobriety testing to establish probable cause in drunk-driving arrests, many people assume that the tests are accurate; however, a number of researchers and defense attorneys would argue that these are an unreliable method of determining impairment.

 During the late 1970s, the National Highway Traffic Safety Administration (NHTSA) tasked the Southern California Research Institute (SCRI) with evaluating the dozens of field sobriety tests that were in use to determine which were the most accurate.
 The SCRI brought in 10 officers who watched subjects perform various tests, and asked them to determine whether the test participants had a blood alcohol content (BAC) of .10% or higher.
 After assessing the data, the institute recommended that the horizontal gaze nystagmus, walk and turn and one-leg stand tests be used to test for impairment.